Vande Mataram (album): Development

 Rahman worked overtime for this prestigious project that his film assignments went behind schedule.

-About the development of "Maa Tujhe Salaam", Rahman says: "In late January, on the 27th day of Ramzan, an auspicious time when legend has it that angels open the gates of heaven and all prayers are answered, I descended on my studio.
-It was 2 AM and my sound engineer had disappeared.
-And so I called Bala (Bharat Bala) and when he arrived I told him you're the sound engineer.
-And then I sang for the first time, a few verses for just the two of us.
-"It was magical," says Bala.
-"He laughed, then he cried," says Rahman."

-Rahman chose Mehboob, who had written songs for Bombay, Rangeela etc. for Rahman, as the lyricist.
-He was given an instruction: no archaic verse.
-Don't create anything that "youngsters would respect but never sing", says Mehboob.

 Chaiyya Chaiyya was originally composed for the album.
 But as it didn't fit it, it was replaced for the film Dil Se..

 Release

-In March 1997, amid Sony Music executives in Mumbai, came a sort of penultimate test.
-Sridhar Subramaniam, director, marketing, Sony Music India says: "Everybody was really nervous.
-It's an exhausting song and Davis Martin, head of Sony Music Asia doesn't speak a word of Hindi, but in 40 seconds we knew.
-It was fresh, new."
-It got better.
-In May, at a Sony conference in Manila, where the bigger the name you can drop means the more attention you get, they got 20 minutes.
 When the songs from the album were played, pre-release, at the Sony Music conference in Manila, Sony Music executives representing various Sony Music sub-labels reportedly went berserk and clamoured for the international rights of the album.
 They played the song; pandemonium reigned.
 The head of Columbia records (a Sony label) said, "It's unbelievable, I want it."
 The head of Epic records (another Sony label) said, "I don't care, I want it."
 Says Subramaniam: "It was the hit of the conference."

 Amid great hype, the album was released on 12 August 1997, three days before the 50th anniversary of Indian independence.
 The Indian release had only 7 songs while the international release had two additional songs "Masoom" and "Musafir".
 Later "Masoom" was released in India in the album Gurus of Peace and "Musafir" in the album MTV Total Mix.

 In 2009, The international version of album with 9 songs was re-issued by Varèse Sarabande in North America.